 ** Stage 1 compete (August 2013 through winter 2014): Work included building a new section of Jacobson Road to connect to Helvetia Road farther north and building a new culvert across Helvetia Road.
 Groveland Drive where it intersects with Helvetia Road permanently closed October 2013.
 Drivers heading to/from Groveland Drive can use Helvetia Road, West Union Road and Groveland Road.
 Washington County is in design on a project to reconnect Groveland Drive to Helvetia Road farther north.
 Crews removed approximately 160 small and large trees in the northwest and northeast quadrants of the interchange to prepare for widening and ramp work.
 The new connection of Jacobson Road and Helvetia Road opened in Feb.
 2014.
 View a map that depicts the change.

 ** Stage 2 complete (winter 2014 through spring/summer 2015): Work includes widening Helvetia Road and Brookwood Parkway, building a retaining wall, widening the ramps on the east half of the interchange and installing new sign structures and bridge girders on U.S. 26.

 Traffic impacts in Stage 2: U.S. 26 under Brookwood Parkway will be entirely closed for 1-2 nights while the new bridge girders are delivered and installed.
 During the highway closure, traffic will be routed onto the Brookwood Parkway off-ramps and back to the highway using the Brookwood Parkway on-ramps.
 Expect intermittent nighttime lane closures and daytime work behind barriers.

-** Stages 3 & 4 we are here (spring/summer 2014 through summer 2015): Work includes building new ramps from U.S. 26 westbound and widening the overpass.
+** Stages 3 & 4 complete (spring/summer 2014 through summer 2015): Work includes building new ramps from U.S. 26 westbound and widening the overpass.

 Traffic impacts in Stages 3 & 4: Intermittent nighttime lane closures and daytime work behind barriers.